paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-007-social-security.md

   (A) The State is complying with the requirement of [section 1397ee(d)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1397ee/d/1&num=0&edition=prelim).

-  (B) The plan provides for such reporting of information about expenditures and payments attributable to the operation of this subsection as the Secretary deems necessary in order to carry out the fourth sentence of subsection (b)n.
+  (B) The plan provides for such reporting of information about expenditures and payments attributable to the operation of this subsection as the Secretary deems necessary in order to carry out the fourth sentence of subsection (b).

 (2)